 - The decision-making process occasionally takes a very long time without being given any reasons for the delay.
 Impatience and haste are considered as impolite and counterproductive.
 The challenge is to show flexibility and get yourself involved with a business partner without losing sight of your own goals.

 - Appointments are frequently postponed so that it is not feasible to make plans for the long term.
 Further, meetings should always be confirmed beforehand.
 Prior to attending to the actual business at hand, general topics are discussed.
 Deviating from the subject matter is a fairly normal event, similarly to the interruption of meetings and the acceptance of phone calls during an appointment.

 - Many a time, the expectations regarding the commitment of the local partner are unrealistic.
 A local partner often voices his ideas only after he has been presented with a first draft of a contract.
 The responsibility of creating documents, following up and executing agreements is borne solely by you, the foreign investor.

 - Reservations of any kind are not reasonable, especially towards women.
 Many locals have been educated in Europe or the United States and are very open-minded.
 Women commonly hold high-ranking offices and are by all means regarded as equal negotiating partners.

-Without a doubt, the UAE offers an excellent basis to develop the markets of the Near and Middle East as well as North and East Africa.
+Without a doubt, the UAE offers an excellent hub to develop the markets of the Middle East as well as North and East Africa.
 However, the UAE is also a highly competitive location.
 In order to pull clear of competitors, you need an elaborate strategy and detailed knowledge of the market.
-It is necessary to both harness opportunities and to recognize and assess risks.
+It is necessary to both harness opportunities and recognise and assess risks.